chaoss/grimoirelab-tutorial/sortinghat/data.md

 ```

 In this format, each row corresponds to the description of a field in the `organizations` table.
-We can see how simple lit is: just an identifier (for linking with other tables) and a name for each organization.
+We can see how simple it is: just an identifier (for linking with other tables) and a name for each organization.

 `enrollments` table is a bit more complex: